 This is probably the smartest everyday centerpiece move, and almost no one explains it properly.
 A tray vignette is just a decorative tray with a small collection of objects arranged on it.
 It looks put-together because the tray holds everything in one spot and gives it a clean edge.

 Here is how to build one.
-Start with a tray, wood, marble, rattan, or black metal all work.
-Add something tall, a small vase, a single candle, a small plant.
-Add something medium height, a shorter candle, a small bowl, a decorative stone.
+Start with a tray, wood, marble, rattan, or black metal, all work.
+Add something tall, a small vase, a single candle, or a small plant.
+Add something medium height, a shorter candle, a small bowl, or a decorative stone.
 Then add a little texture, a smooth river rock, a pinecone, a small book.
 That is really it.

 One thing to keep in mind: try to vary the heights by at least 3 to 4 inches between your tallest and shortest piece.
 That gap is what makes it look styled instead of just a bunch of random stuff sitting together.